 Curry Rice with Fennel & Onion

 Coveted in the Far East as the staff of life, this rice becomes wonderfully flavorful when prepared with chicken stock, onion, fennel, and seasonings to add taste.
 A versatile rice dish that’s a cinch to make any day of the week for a healthy side to go with suppers when you’re in a hurry.
 My number one tip is to start the rice first, and it’ll be perfect once you finish up with the rest of the meal.

 I’ve talked about wild rice in my earlier post recipe about Lake-Harvested Wild Rice, Cranberry, & Kale Pilaf, while wild rice is native to the United States.
 I found it fascinating to learn that wild rice is not botanically rice at all.
 Instead, it is a sort of cereal grain.

 But this recipe isn’t about wild rice.
 It’s about long grain rice.
 My learnings lead me on a culinary journey about how it came to be cultivated in America, and how to cook it for the best flavor possible.

-From my exploration and learning about wild rice, my next step seemed logical to me to learn more about the other rice varieties and where they originate.
+From my exploration and learning about wild rice, my next step seemed logical: understanding the other rice varieties and where they originate.

-During my cooking life, I’ve known a few Italian’s who rave about their risotto.
-If you travel to the Deep South, you’re bound to be served fried chicken and rice with gravy.
+During my cooking life, I’ve known a few Italians who rave about their risotto.
+If you travel to the Deep South, you will be served fried chicken and rice with gravy.
 But, when thinking about the origin of rice, my thoughts automatically turn to China, India, Egypt, and Greece.
 Come to find out that recent genetic and archeological evidence points to the Pearl River Valley region of China, where cultivation dates back at least 8,000 years.